reema0814/Threat-Protection-with-XDR/Labguide/lab9_threat_hunting.md

     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Review
-In this lab, you have completed the following:
+In this lab, you have completed the following tasks:
 - We created a hunting query.
 - We created an NRT query rule.
 - We Created a Search.